unexre/hurgle/README.md

 Open [static.html](static.html) in your browser, using File -> Open or something like that.

 It will display gray boxes, one for each letter in today's word.
 Click on a box to reveal (or re-hide) that specific letter.

-### Online Version

-This is also hosted at `hurgle.<name of the developer>.me` if you don't want to download it from Github.